 Melbourne’s cheapest noodles – Udon Yasan

 Build your own bowl at Melbourne's cheapest Japanese noodle bar.
-The bowls from Udon Yasan at 186 Bourke Street start at under $5 for flavours like teriyaki chicken, sukiyaki beef or beancurd.
-Customise your bowl with all your favourite noodle toppings.
+The bowls from Udon Yasan at 186 Bourke Street start at $5 and you can customise your bowl with all your favourite noodle toppings.
+Try flavours like teriyaki chicken, sukiyaki beef or beancurd.
 Add on tempura, kimchi and soft-boiled eggs for $1 to $2 each.
 Then go hard at the self-serve garnish station.

 Cult-status noodle bowls – Paik's Noodle